glenndehaan/unifi-voucher-site/README.md

       UNIFI_IP: '192.168.1.1'
       # The port of your UniFi OS Console, this could be 443 or 8443
       UNIFI_PORT: 443
-      # The username of a local UniFi OS account
-      UNIFI_USERNAME: 'admin'
-      # The password of a local UniFi OS account
-      UNIFI_PASSWORD: 'password'
       # The API Key created on the integrations tab within UniFi OS
       UNIFI_TOKEN: ''
       # The UniFi Site ID